A More Robust Approach to Multivariable Mendelian Randomization: Spectral-regularized IVW estimator in MVMR

 As shown in Theorem \ref{theo: ivw}, the MV-IVW estimator fails due to non-negligible measurement errors when $\sum_{j=1}^{p} \hat\bgamma_j \hat\bgamma_j^T \sigma_{Yj}^{-2}$ is used to approximate $\sum_{j=1}^{p} \bgamma_j \bgamma_j^T \sigma_{Yj}^{-2}$ in the presence of many weak IVs.
 A natural solution is to replace $\sum_{j=1}^{p} \hat\bgamma_j \hat\bgamma_j^T \sigma_{Yj}^{-2}$ in the MV-IVW formulation with an unbiased estimator of $\sum_{j=1}^{p} \bgamma_j \bgamma_j^T \sigma_{Yj}^{-2}$, such as $\sum_{j=1}^{p} (\hat\bgamma_j \hat\bgamma_j^T -\Sigma_{Xj}) \sigma_{Yj}^{-2}$, also denoted as $\sum_{j=1}^{p} \hat M_j - V_j$.

-However, in our preliminary investigation, we noticed that this simple modification can become highly unstable when IVs are very weak.
-The instability arises from the inversion of the matrix $\sum_{j=1}^{p} \hat M_j - V_j $, which can become nearly singular when SNPs are weakly associated with one or more exposures conditional on others, resulting in unstable estimates.
+However, in our preliminary investigation, we observed that this simple modification can become highly unstable when IVs are very weak.
+The instability arises from inverting the matrix $\sum_{j=1}^{p} \hat M_j - V_j $, which can become nearly singular when SNPs are weakly associated with one or more exposures conditional on the others, resulting in unstable estimates.
 To stabilize the inversion, we propose the following spectral regularization approach:

-assuming no eigenvalues are exactly zero (an event with zero probability), where $R_{\phi}$ denotes a matrix operator for the regularization and $\phi\geq 0$ is a tuning parameter that may depend on the observed data.
+assuming no eigenvalues are exactly zero (an event with probability zero), where $R_{\phi}$ denotes a matrix operator for regularization and $\phi\geq 0$ is a tuning parameter that may depend on the observed data.
 With this regularization, our SRIVW estimator takes the following form:

-The spectral regularization is motivated by the spectral decomposition of $ \sum_{j=1}^{p} \hat M_j - V_j = \hat U\hat \Lambda \hat U^T $, where $\hat \Lambda$ is a diagonal matrix with eigenvalues $\hat \lambda_1,...,\hat \lambda_K$, and $\hat U$ is the matrix of eigenvectors.
+The spectral regularization is motivated by the spectral decomposition of $ \sum_{j=1}^{p} \hat M_j - V_j = \hat U\hat \Lambda \hat U^T $, where $\hat \Lambda$ is a diagonal matrix with eigenvalues $\hat \lambda_1,\dots,\hat \lambda_K$, and $\hat U$ is the matrix of eigenvectors.
 This leads to the following expression:

-where $\hat \Lambda + \phi \hat \Lambda^{-1}$ is a diagonal matrix with entries $\hat \lambda_1 + \phi\hat\lambda_1^{-1}, ..., \hat \lambda_K +{\phi}\hat\lambda_K^{-1}$.
-By appropriately selecting $\phi$, the regularization can damp the explosive effect of the inversion of small eigenvalues, and such damping effect adapts based on eigenvalue magnitudes, with small eigenvalues affected most and large eigenvalues nearly unaffected.
+where $\hat \Lambda + \phi \hat \Lambda^{-1}$ is a diagonal matrix with entries $\hat \lambda_1 + \phi\hat\lambda_1^{-1}, \dots, \hat \lambda_K +{\phi}\hat\lambda_K^{-1}$.
+By appropriately selecting $\phi$, the regularization can damp the explosive effect of the inversion of small eigenvalues, and this damping effect adapts based on eigenvalue magnitudes, with small eigenvalues affected most and large eigenvalues nearly unaffected.
 In any case, the regularization ensures that all eigenvalues of the matrix $\sum_{j=1}^{p} \hat M_j - V_j + \phi(\sum_{j=1}^{p} \hat M_j - V_j)^{-1}$ have absolute values bounded below by $2\sqrt{\phi}$.
 Therefore, by appropriately choosing $\phi$, the SRIVW estimator is expected to have reduced bias and improved stability.
-We remark that such regularization is closely related to the Tikhonov regularization used in solving integral equations \citep{kress1989linear}.
-A similar regularization was considered by \cite{van2016ridge} in the context of estimating high dimensional precision matrices, and our regularization can be seen as a first-order Taylor expansion of their estimator; see Section S3.8 of the Supplement for details.
+We remark that this type of regularization is related to the Tikhonov regularization used in solving integral equations \citep{kress1989linear}.
+A similar regularization was considered by \cite{van2016ridge} in the context of estimating high-dimensional precision matrices, and our regularization can be viewed as a first-order Taylor expansion of their estimator; see Section S3.8 of the Supplement for details.